JesseZhuang/SystemDesign/DDIA/ch03.storage.retrieval/notes.md

 ![b-tree](./3-6.b.tree.png)

 The number of references to child pages in one page of the B-tree is called the branching factor.
 For example, in Figure 3-6 the branching factor is six.
-In practice, the branching factor depends on the amount of space required to store the page refer‐ ences and the range boundaries, but typically it is several hundred.
+In practice, the branching factor depends on the amount of space required to store the page references and the range boundaries, but typically it is several hundred.

 If you want to update the value for an existing key in a B-tree, you search for the leaf page containing that key, change the value in that page, and write the page back to disk (any references to that page remain valid).
 If you want to add a new key, you need to find the page whose range encompasses the new key and add it to that page.
-If there isn’t enough free space in the page to accommodate the new key, it is split into two half-full pages, and the parent page is updated to account for the new subdi‐ vision of key ranges.
+If there isn’t enough free space in the page to accommodate the new key, it is split into two half-full pages, and the parent page is updated to account for the new subdivision of key ranges.

-Most databases can fit into a B-tree that is three or four levels deep, so you don’t need to follow many page references to find the page you are look‐ ing for.
+Most databases can fit into a B-tree that is three or four levels deep, so you don’t need to follow many page references to find the page you are looking for.
 (A four-level tree of 4 KB pages with a branching factor of 500 can store up to 256 TB.)

 #### 3.1.3.1 Making B-trees reliable

+The basic underlying write operation of a B-tree is to overwrite a page on disk with new data.
+It is assumed that the overwrite does not change the location of the page; i.e., all references to that page remain intact when the page is overwritten.
+This is in stark contrast to log-structured indexes such as LSM-trees, which only append to files (and eventually delete obsolete files) but never modify files in place.

+You can think of overwriting a page on disk as an actual hardware operation.
+On a magnetic hard drive, this means moving the disk head to the right place, waiting for the right position on the spinning platter to come around, and then overwriting the appropriate sector with new data.
+On SSDs, what happens is somewhat more complicated, due to the fact that an SSD must erase and rewrite fairly large blocks of a storage chip at a time [19].

+Moreover, some operations require several different pages to be overwritten.
+For example, if you split a page because an insertion caused it to be overfull, you need to write the two pages that were split, and also overwrite their parent page to update the references to the two child pages.
+This is a dangerous operation, because if the database crashes after only some of the pages have been written, you end up with a corrupted index (e.g., there may be an orphan page that is not a child of any parent).

+In order to make the database resilient to crashes, it is common for B-tree implementations to include an additional data structure on disk: a write-ahead log (WAL, also known as a redo log).

+An additional complication of updating pages in place is that careful concurrency control is required if multiple threads are going to access the B-tree at the same time—otherwise a thread may see the tree in an inconsistent state.
+This is typically done by protecting the tree’s data structures with latches (lightweight locks).
+Log- structured approaches are simpler in this regard, because they do all the merging in the background without interfering with incoming queries and atomically swap old segments for new segments from time to time.

+#### 3.1.3.2 B-tree optimizations

+1. Instead of overwriting pages and maintaining a WAL for crash recovery, some databases (like LMDB) use a copy-on-write scheme [21].
+A modified page is written to a different location, and a new version of the parent pages in the tree is created, pointing at the new location.
+This approach is also useful for concurrency control, as we shall see in “Snapshot Isolation and Repeatable Read” in Chapter 7.
+1. We can save space in pages by not storing the entire key, but abbreviating it.
+Especially in pages on the interior of the tree, keys only need to provide enough information to act as boundaries between key ranges.
+Packing more keys into a page allows the tree to have a higher branching factor, and thus fewer levels.
+(This variant is sometimes known as a B+ tree, although the optimization is so common that it often isn’t distinguished from other B-tree variants.)
+1. In general, pages can be positioned anywhere on disk; there is nothing requiring pages with nearby key ranges to be nearby on disk.
+If a query needs to scan over a large part of the key range in sorted order, that page-by-page layout can be inefficient, because a disk seek may be required for every page that is read.
+Many B-tree implementations therefore try to lay out the tree so that leaf pages appear in sequential order on disk.
+However, it’s difficult to maintain that order as the tree grows.
+By contrast, since LSM-trees rewrite large segments of the storage in one go during merging, it’s easier for them to keep sequential keys close to each other on disk.
+1. Additional pointers have been added to the tree.
+For example, each leaf page may have references to its sibling pages to the left and right, which allows scanning keys in order without jumping back to parent pages.
+1. B-tree variants such as fractal trees [22] borrow some log-structured ideas to reduce disk seeks (and they have nothing to do with fractals).

 ### 3.1.4 Comparing B-Trees and LSM-Trees

+Even though B-tree implementations are generally more mature than LSM-tree implementations, LSM-trees are also interesting due to their performance characteristics.
+As a rule of thumb, LSM-trees are typically faster for writes, whereas B-trees are thought to be faster for reads [23].
+Reads are typically slower on LSM-trees because they have to check several different data structures and SSTables at different stages of compaction.

+However, benchmarks are often inconclusive and sensitive to details of the workload.
+You need to test systems with your particular workload in order to make a valid comparison.
+In this section we will briefly discuss a few things that are worth considering when measuring the performance of a storage engine.

+#### 3.1.4.1 Advantages of LSM-trees

+A B-tree index must write every piece of data at least twice: once to the write-ahead log, and once to the tree page itself (and perhaps again as pages are split).
+There is also overhead from having to write an entire page at a time, even if only a few bytes in that page changed.
+Some storage engines even overwrite the same page twice in order to avoid ending up with a partially updated page in the event of a power failure.

+Log-structured indexes also rewrite data multiple times due to repeated compaction and merging of SSTables.
+This effect—one write to the database resulting in multiple writes to the disk over the course of the database’s lifetime—is known as write amplification.
+It is of particular concern on SSDs, which can only overwrite blocks a limited number of times before wearing out.

+In write-heavy applications, the performance bottleneck might be the rate at which the database can write to disk.
+In this case, write amplification has a direct performance cost: the more that a storage engine writes to disk, the fewer writes per second it can handle within the available disk bandwidth.

+Moreover, LSM-trees are typically able to sustain higher write throughput than B-trees, partly because they sometimes have lower write amplification (although this depends on the storage engine configuration and workload), and partly because they sequentially write compact SSTable files rather than having to overwrite several pages in the tree.
+This difference is particularly important on magnetic hard drives, where sequential writes are much faster than random writes.

+LSM-trees can be compressed better, and thus often produce smaller files on disk than B-trees.
+B-tree storage engines leave some disk space unused due to fragmentation: when a page is split or when a row cannot fit into an existing page, some space in a page remains unused.
+Since LSM-trees are not page-oriented and periodically rewrite SSTables to remove fragmentation, they have lower storage overheads, especially when using leveled compaction.

+On many SSDs, the firmware internally uses a log-structured algorithm to turn random writes into sequential writes on the underlying storage chips, so the impact of the storage engine’s write pattern is less pronounced [19].
+However, lower write amplification and reduced fragmentation are still advantageous on SSDs: representing data more compactly allows more read and write requests within the available I/O bandwidth.

+1. lower write amplification
+1. wear out SSD slower
+1. more writes in write-heavy app
+1. sequential writes
+1. higher write throughput
+1. lower storage overhead especially with leveled compaction

+#### 3.1.4.2 Downsides of LSM-trees

 ### 3.1.5 Other Indexing Structures